joomcode/e2ed/README.md

 This parameter can be overridden in the test-specific options.

 `userAgent: string`: `userAgent` string of browser (device) in tests.
+This parameter can be overridden in the test-specific options.

 `viewportHeight: number`: height of viewport of page in pixels.
+This parameter can be overridden in the test-specific options.

 `viewportWidth: number`: width of viewport of page in pixels.
+This parameter can be overridden in the test-specific options.

 `waitBeforeRetry: (options: Options) => number`: returns how many milliseconds `e2ed` should wait before running test (for retries).